-In 2006 I met a woman named Elizabeth, who was to become my subject, mentor and muse.
+In 2006 I met a woman named Elizabeth, who was to become my subject, and mentor.
 In the process of painting her portrait, she would regularly visit my studio, always with an encouraging and supportive word.

 Her feedback was both sensitive and constructive, a kind of feedback that I had never experienced before.
 It felt like I was slowly opening up, artistically, and becoming increasingly confident in my new vocation as a portrait painter.
 When I now looked at my work, it was scarcely recognizable, which is to say that I was genuinely surprised that I could paint like this.

 While painting Elizabeth’s portrait, I was also reading Briefe einer Freundschaft, a book about the correspondence between Ingeborg Bachmann, an Austrian poetess and author, and Hans Werner Henze, a composer.
 In one of his letters to Ingeborg Bachmann, Hans Werner Henze writes the following, which I have translated into the English, from the German original:

 “The artist, although defenseless and vulnerable, and precisely because he is defenseless, has to put something up against the mutability of all things, up against the suffering and loneliness of what others don’t have, namely the triumph of creation.
 For there is a place in the soul, which may not be occupied by anyone or anything, except by creative work, a creative process that makes the bright daylight less terrifying and makes the nightly darkness less terrible.
 And with this awareness, we fulfill the will of the gods.”